spooky-nebula/NovelScript/README.md

 ### What stage are we in right now?

-Ready to start strong
+Ready to start strong.

 ### Can you depend on this project to be done for your visual novel?

-No but this should be completed sooner than Incel Highschool since we need a more complex engine than Ren'Py
+No but this should be completed sooner than Incel Highschool since we need a more complex engine than Ren'Py.

 ### Why make this?